rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 The two tables provide deviant illustrations of the [±KIN] parameter.
-The illustration of the 2SG table (4.61) gives one the impression that there actually might be evidence in support of Šaxmatov's proposal for a [±KIN] parameter.
+The illustration of the 2SG table (4.61) gives one the impression that there actually might be evidence in support of Šaxmatovʺ's proposal for a [±KIN] parameter.
 The enumeration for kin terms with 2SG marking seems to provide a maximal variety, but the same cannot be said of the 1SG enumeration.
 The 1SG enumeration as seen in table (4.62) may be further delimited with a parameter indicating either [+ELDER-THAN-1SG] or [+DISTINCT], which would parallel the findings of Nadʹkin in the Nizhnep’yanski dialect.
-Thus the question to be answered is do so-called kin-term distinctions attested by Šaxmatov for 2SG genitive marking strategies correlate to those of 1SG.
-Contexts provided by Šaxmatov do exemplify patterns for the three functions of the genitive, but there is no reference made to possessa, i.e. all instances given are inadvertently singular.
+Thus the question to be answered is do so-called kin-term distinctions attested by Šaxmatovʺ for 2SG genitive marking strategies correlate to those of 1SG.
+Contexts provided by Šaxmatovʺ do exemplify patterns for the three functions of the genitive, but there is no reference made to possessa, i.e. all instances given are inadvertently singular.
 Table 4.62
 Gloss

-The 1SG possessor and kin terms in Orkino according to Šaxmatov NOM.SG
+The 1SG possessor and kin terms in Orkino according to Šaxmatovʺ NOM.SG
 GEN.SG
 GEN.SG